 At the beginning, I was sceptical and doubtful that Sarah’s programme would work for me.
 I did not think it was possible I would be at this point today.
 I had contacted her nearly two years ago but decided her programme was too expensive.
 The reality is, I spent twice the cost in booze over that time and how can you put a price on living, really living a well and fulfilled life.

 Although alcohol may have drowned some tough feelings for me, it also made the good ones, the ones that we live for disappear too.
-I knew life was made harder by my drinking, but for some reason I couldn’t find the power to stop on my own.
+I knew life was made harder by my drinking, but I couldn’t find the power to stop on my own.
 I lived in fear.
 Fear of carrying on, and fear of how life would be if I stopped.
-I couldn’t stop on my own, I had tried so many times and every time I failed it just intensified my feelings of worthlessness.
+I couldn’t cease on my own, I had tried so many times and every time I failed it just intensified my feelings of worthlessness.

 In reality, the world around me is a wonderful place.
 Tough at times, but then easy is pretty dull right!!
 I am now seeing the joy that is there.
-I know it is not possible to feel sprite fully joyous and happy all the time.
+I know it is not possible to feel fully joyous and happy all the time.
 It is the difficult feelings that come in-between I will continue to learn how to accept and manage better.
 Now I am well, I know that this and so many other things are possible.

 Sarah must have had hundreds even thousands of clients, and somehow she has made me feel special.

 If you are a woman, who is miserable from drinking alcohol, have been sucked into this black hole that so many women have been victim of, I cannot urge you enough to contact Sarah.
 A wonderful life is within reach.
 I wish all who are reading this well on your journeys, it’s really not as tough as we think it’s going to be.